Archive

 Both EU officials and national diplomats have been studying the legal and technical feasibility of devising such a budget, according to people familiar with the discussions, ahead of a two-day summit beginning on Thursday in Brussels, where the EU’s 27 heads of government will try to reach an agreement on the long-term budget.

-The prospects for that meeting have darkened in recent days as several diplomats have come to the conclusion that it will be impossible to accommodate the UK’s demands, and are now predicting failure.“Because of the British stance people are looking, both in national capitals and in Brussels, for a solution at 26.
+“Because of the British stance people are looking, both in national capitals and in Brussels, for a solution at 26.
 It’s being looked at from a financial and legal point of view,” one official said.

 The plan may be a negotiating ploy to try to put more pressure on David Cameron, the UK prime minister, to compromise.
 The budget talks will resume on Monday evening when Herman Van Rompuy, the European Council president, hosts a dinner of European ministers.